 Domestic violence can be charged as a misdemeanor or felony and a conviction can result in a prison sentence, fines, court fees, probation, a permanent restraining order, mandatory enrollment in a domestic violence treatment program, and costs of treatment.
 In addition, you may lose your right to own a gun and be denied access to your children.

 Defenses to Domestic Violence Charges in Arizona

 There are a number of potential defenses to a domestic violence charge.
 First, many alleged victims make deliberately false accusations out of spite.
 This often occurs in contentious divorce cases and child custody disputes.
 We will look to find inconsistencies between the accuser’s claims and police records and witness accounts.
 Similarly, we may also be able to demonstrate that the state failed to meet the required burden of proof.

 The Blischak Law Firm fights for the rights of those who have been charged with domestic violence.
 As a former FBI agent and Maricopa county prosecutor, John W. Blischak is well versed in the applicable Arizona domestic violence laws.
-While each case is unique, he has a proven track record of aggressively and successfully defending his clients.
+Our defense attorneys have a proven track record of aggressively and successfully defending clients.

-If you are convicted of domestic violence, the consequences can be long lasting.
+The consequences can be long lasting if you are convicted of domestic violence.
 In addition to losing your freedom, you may lose your job or find it difficult to find employment in the future.
 Even if you are not convicted, merely being arrested can cause damage to your reputation.
 Although violence in any relationship is unacceptable, we believe that anyone who is accused of a crime has the right to a vigorous criminal defense.
-If you have been arrested or are facing charges for domestic violence, call our office today at (602) 252-1984 or fill out a contact form for a free consultation.
+If you have been arrested or are facing charges for domestic violence, call our office today at (602) 999-1951 or fill out a contact form for a free consultation.